Generic Name: micafungin (MYE-ka-FUN-jin)

 - Be sure to use Mycamine for the full course of treatment.
 If you do not, the medicine may not clear up your infection completely.
 The fungus could also become less sensitive to this or other medicines.
 This could make the infection harder to treat in the future.

 - Tell your doctor or dentist that you take Mycamine before you receive any medical or dental care, emergency care, or surgery.

 - Mycamine may lower the ability of your body to fight infection.
 Avoid contact with people who have colds or infections.
 Tell your doctor if you notice signs of infection like fever, sore throat, rash, or chills.

 - Mycamine may reduce the number of clot-forming cells (platelets) in your blood.
 Avoid activities that may cause bruising or injury.
 Tell your doctor if you have unusual bruising or bleeding.
 Tell your doctor if you have dark, tarry, or bloody stools.

 - Diabetes patients - Mycamine may affect your blood sugar.
 Check blood sugar levels closely.
 Ask your doctor before you change the dose of your diabetes medicine.

 - Lab tests, including liver function, kidney function, and complete blood cell counts, may be performed while you use Mycamine.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- Mycamine should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.
+- Mycamine should be used with extreme caution in CHILDREN younger than 4 months old; safety and effectiveness in these children have not been confirmed.